 There are a couple of big brand names in the low voltage energy world that are very well known, and respected.
 Enerdrive is one, along with Redarc, Victron, Safiery, Renogy and DCS.
 If you have gear from any of these places, chances are you’ve gotten a decent product.
 In this post though, we take a look at the Enerdrive DC2DC, and how its performed for us.

-As usual, this is our product, and came with our second hand Lifestyle Reconn R2, so there’s no freebies or bias involved.
+As usual, this is our product, and came with our second hand Lifestyle Reconn R2, so there’s no freebies or bias involved (unlike lots of others!).

 Our Enerdrive DC2DC 40 amp

 Our camper trailer runs the 40 amp Enerdrive unit, which was installed from new by Lifestyle, and is now just over 2 years old.
 We’ve had the camper trailer for more than a year, and for the first part of our ownership, only part of the Enerdrive unit was working.